vizui/designpatterns/docs/content/patterns/components/formControls.md

 - A select, sometimes referred to as a combo box, provides functionality for choosing an option from a set
 - It is similar to dropdown button but facilitates item selection, filtering, and reflects the currently selected value
 - When clicked, the user is shown all available options and can make a selection
-- When a selection is made, the dropdown closes and the select control updates to reflect the current selection.
+- When a selection is made, the dropdown closes and the select control updates to reflect the current selection
-- If there are 5 or more options, the list should allow for filtering via a text field.
+- If there are 5 or more options, the list should allow for filtering via a text field
+- For empty selects, use a placeholder in the format of `Select a [type]...` or `Select...`

 <span class="text-muted">Example uses https://github.com/ivaynberg/select2 for demo purposes.</span>
 [preview]